AzizAmaanAhmed887/EJSDir/README.md

    ```

 2. Open a web browser and visit:
     - Home page: `http://localhost:8080/home` – Displays a simple message.
     - Root path: `http://localhost:8080/` – Renders the `home.ejs` template.
     - Dice Roll: `http://localhost:8080/rolldice` – Renders `rolldice.ejs` template with a random dice value.
+    - Static Files: Accessible under the `/public` path (e.g., `http://localhost:8080/public/styles.css` for CSS files in the `public` directory).

 ## Routes Overview
 - **GET `/home`**: Renders a plain text message: "This is the home page."
 - **GET `/`**: Renders the `home.ejs` template.
 - **GET `/rolldice`**: Renders the `rolldice.ejs` template with a randomly rolled dice value (1-6).

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.

-## Contributing
+## Static Files Usage
-Contributions and suggestions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

----

-If you have any questions or need further help, feel free to reach out!
+The application serves static files from the `public/` directory.
+These files can include:
+- **CSS Files**: For styling your web pages.
+- **JavaScript Files**: For adding interactivity to your pages.
+- **Images**: For enhancing visual elements.

+To access these files, include them in your EJS templates or other HTML files with relative paths prefixed by `/public/`.

+### Example Usage:
+In your `home.ejs` file: